C-LAEF/claef_1k_doc/docs/Logs.md

 nav_order: 1
 ---

+### 7.11.2023 15 UTC
+- ceilometer added

 ### 7.11.2023 09 UTC
 - New Bmatrix and reduced rednmc

 ### 6.11.2023 09, 12 UTC
 - New binary with SPP bugfix, switch off CANOPY and update 2m diagnostics